Sex robot: In popular culture

-Intimacy with robots, artificial intelligence and other human-constructed items are saturated in the media landscape.
+Intimacy with robots, artificial intelligence, and other human-constructed items have a strong presence in the media landscape.
 They provoke questions about what love is, why people crave the need for affection, and challenge pre-existing beliefs of what it means to be human.

 Originally published in 1886, the novel Tomorrow's Eve centers around a fictionalized Thomas Edison, who creates a female robot for his lonely patron.
-While the robot's beauty is apparent, the robot lacks the emotional capabilities to fulfill that hole in his heart.
+While the robot's beauty is apparent, the robot lacks the emotional capabilities to fill that hole in his heart.

 Fritz Lang's 1927 film Metropolis contains the robot Maria as a central figure, who is portrayed as sexually alluring.

+In Fritz Leiber's 1959 novel The Silver Eggheads, non-sentient female sexbots were known to exist.
+They would do whatever sex act was asked of them as long as money inserted into a slot at the back of the neck held out.

-Several episodes of the 1960's television show Star Trek: The Original Series featured female androids as companions of the protagonist, notably "Andrea" from episode "What Are Little Girls Made Of?" and "Rayna" from episode "Requiem for Methuselah".
-As with television censorship of the time sexuality is only alluded to.
-Both episodes employ the plot device of having the android struggle to comprehend human emotion.
+Several episodes of the 1960's television show Star Trek: The Original Series featured female androids as companions of the protagonist, notably Andrea from the episode "What Are Little Girls Made Of?" and Rayna Kapec from the episode "Requiem for Methuselah".
+Due to television censorship of the time, sexuality is only alluded to, although Nurse Christine Chapel referred to Andrea as "a mechanical geisha."
+Both episodes employ the plot device of having the android struggle to comprehend and come to terms with human emotion.
+Further, in the episode I, Mudd several series of female robots were created to the personal specifications of Harcourt Fenton Mudd.
+The "Alice" series at least, according to Alice 118, "are programmed to function as human females," having been so programmed by "that unprincipled, evil-minded, lecherous kulak Harry Mudd."

+The 1973 Michael Crichton film Westworld featured android prostitutes at "Miss Carrie's place."
+In addition, there were "basic sex model" female robots programmed not to resist a guest's seduction in Roman World and Medieval World; and male equivalents in Roman World were referred to.
+Further, specific robots could be programmed for certain sexual behaviors.
+At one point, the Queen in Medieval World is programmed for infidelity, to tie into a guest's desire for his vacation.

+The 1972 novel The Stepford Wives, which was made into a 1975 film, features women being duplicated and replaced by subservient robots created by their husbands.
+Made in the wake of the late 1960s Women's liberation movement, the men in the story intend to remove all trace of individuality and free will from their liberated wives and remake them into sexually attractive and compliant housewives, content with homemaking and tending to their husbands' every need.

 Ridley Scott's 1982 film Blade Runner depicts the android characters Pris, Rachel and Zhora as having been manufactured to be sexually alluring; Pris, in particular, is referred to as "a basic pleasure model".